-As at 31 March 2022, the Board comprises six directors of the Company, of which one is executive Director, namely Ms. Chan Mei Yan, two are non-executive Directors, namely Mr. Yip Hoi Chung (Vice Chairman) and Mr. Lee Hung Yuen, and three are independent non-executive Directors ("INEDs"), namely Ms. Ma Yin Fan, Ms. Yan Yan and Mr. Xu Yanfa (Chairman).
-Mr. Xu Yanfa has been re-designated as chairman of the Board in place of Mr. He Luling on 2 July 2021.
-Biographical details of each Director are set out on pages 22 to 24 of this annual report.
+Mr. Lam King (appointed as independent non-executive Director with effect from 1 April 2022 and re-designated as non-executive Director with effect from 1 August 2022)

+Biographical details of each Director are set out on pages 25 to 28 of this annual report.
 All INEDs have complied with the provisions set out in Rule 3.13 of the Listing Rules.
 The Board is satisfied that the independence of INEDs up to the date of this report is in accordance with the Listing Rules.